 2) Judging Democracy: Voters, Jurors, and the Construction of Equal Citizens, which addresses the historical and conceptual links between the right to vote and the right to serve on a jury.

 3) No-Bullshit Democracy, co-authored with Henry Farrell and Hugo Mercier, a project analyzing the circumstances under which democracy is capable of solving certain forms of problems (and the conditions under which it is more likely to fail).

-I am also the editor of NOMOS, the annual volume of the American Society for Political and Legal Philosophy.
+I am completing my term of service as the editor of NOMOS, the annual volume of the American Society for Political and Legal Philosophy.

 Finally, here is a fun educational video on Athens I did with Jeremiah Dickey and the team at Ted-Ed: